|13||Summer 2017||Amended, approved and issued||Summer 2018|

 |1||September 2005||First draft|

 At St John’s we believe that a calm orderly environment is essential if children are to learn effectively.
-It is the responsibility of the whole school community to provide that environment in order that children and staff can make the most use of lesson time for the purpose of learning.
+It is the responsibility of the whole school community to provide that environment, in order that children and staff can make the most use of lesson time for the purpose of learning.

 This policy aims to provide the framework to enable an orderly environment to prevail.
 It is worthwhile spending time setting out the ground rules and asserting the schools code of conduct as a pre requirement to curriculum delivery.

 It also recognises that within a climate of inclusion there will be children who need a personalised approach to their specific behavioural needs.
 In some cases this will mean that the sanctions, stages and rewards are not always the most appropriate way of dealing with their behaviour and other programmes of intervention and support may be used in conjunction with external agencies.
+Some pupils may need further individual behaviour programmes devised.

 - Principles: Why we need good behaviour